Parliamentary.ai

 Groups Affected

-• Local Authorities: Will be responsible for receiving and reviewing the submitted reports and certificates.
+• Local Authorities: Will be responsible for receiving and reviewing carbon emission reports and enforcing compliance.

 Full Text